As ruling UK Conservatives meet, businesses clamor for help

 Some economists point out that more immigration does not automatically mean lower wages.
 And many Conservatives are worried about the impact on voters’ pocketbooks of a recently announced tax hike to fund health and social care, rising energy bills from a global surge in natural gas prices and a cut to welfare benefits for millions of people in Britain that kicks in this week.

-Sunak said “a renewed culture of enterprise, willingness to take risks and be imaginative” would turn Britain into one of the world’s most dynamic economies.
+David Willetts, president of economic think-tank the Resolution Foundation, said he "sounded more West Coast than Westminster, by putting productivity-enhancing tech at the heart of his post-Brexit vision for Britain.
+And he is right that in the long run it is innovation and investment that will boost productivity and pay.”

-Farmers like Scott say those long-term plans are little help to them now.
+But farmers like Scott say those long-term plans for the economy are little help to them now.

 “I agree we should upskill our workforce in the U.K.,” she said.
 “But we should have done it months ago, years ago.”